Astro-Otter-Space/kurtography/README.md

 Location | GeoShape field | store location, see [Geo Shape](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-shape.html)
-Centroid | Geo point | Store the centroid of the object (for the subscribe() kuzzle method) UserId | string | Id of user, creator of feature
+Centroid | Geo point | Store the centroid of the object (for the subscribe() kuzzle method) UserId | string | Id of user, creator of feature Number notifications | Integer | Set the number of views of the item

 Fields: